latrobe-design-system/latrobe-design-system.github.io/_docs/content/accordion.md

 info: Accordions help users see only the content they need.
 Accordions expand and collapse sections of content.
 ---

 Accordions should be used sparingly!
+Content should only be hidden for good reason.
+When there is a lot

 ## Accessibilty